tammet/jsfol/README.md

   Example: `["$less",[1,"+",[1,"+",2]],[3,"*",3]]`

-  Note: these arithmetic functions take exactly two arguments and can occur only in the lists with the length three.
+  Note: these arithmetic functions take exactly two arguments and can thus occur only in the lists with the length three.

+The arithmetic predicates and functions can be applied to any types of objects, including variables and functional terms: if the arguments are not numbers, the application is in most cases simply left as is, without evaluation.
+However, an implementation may, for example, detect that under given conditions two non-numeric terms cannot be equal and evaluate a formula like `[["$greater","?:X",0], "=>", [["$sum",1,"?:X"],"=","?:X"]]` to *false*.
+JSON-LD-LOGIC does neither require nor prohibit such evaluations.

 ## Lists and list functions